-Facebook Inc. (FB)’s U.S. visitor tally rose in June, the first increase in at least three months, while the average time spent by each user also gained, according to research released today by ComScore Inc. (SCOR)
+Facebook Inc. (FB:US)’s U.S. visitor tally rose in June, the first increase in at least three months, while the average time spent by each user also gained, according to research released today by ComScore Inc. (SCOR:US)

 Facebook, which held its initial public offering in May, is counting on continued growth in users and the time they spend on the site to boost demand for advertising.
 Most of Facebook’s revenue comes from spending on ads and about half of the total comes from the U.S. and Canada.